Skip to content Skip to footer

 Yet Rhodes concedes that when the right at issue is legally uncertain, SB 8-style private enforcement often has a chilling effect since providers and others are sometimes unwilling to take the risks involved with the legal fight for their constitutional rights.
 The very possibility of a large civil fine or unresolved legal questions is often enough to chill legal challenges entirely, as seems to be the case with Planned Parenthood of Montana’s precautionary withholding of services.

-Still, in his concurring opinion in the Dobbs case, Supreme Court Justice Brett Kavanaugh rebuffed the idea that states could decide that their residents can’t travel out of state for an abortion, because of the constitutional right to interstate travel, writing that the issue isn’t even “especially difficult as a constitutional matter.”
-While this statement doesn’t carry any legal weight in terms of setting precedent, it could still inform decisions made by lower courts.
+Still, in his concurring opinion in the Dobbs case, Supreme Court Justice Brett Kavanaugh rebuffed the idea that states could prohibit residents from traveling out of state for an abortion, due to their constitutional right to interstate travel, writing that the issue isn’t even “especially difficult as a constitutional matter.”
+While this statement isn’t precedent setting, it could nonetheless inform lower courts’ decision-making.

 When it comes to the issue of extra-territorial application of state laws, she says, the questions courts are going to consider are going to be entirely dependent on what states that have banned abortion do to try to apply their laws, and how strong the laws are in states that do allow abortion.